APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/Schemaorg_Guide_Mh.md

 - Assign Persistent Identifiers (`identifier`)
 - Declare Access, Licensing, and Governance (`license`, `provider`, `funder`)
 - Record Provenance and Versioning (`isBasedOn`, `prov:wasDerivedFrom`)
 - Use the Checklist Before Publishing

 ---

-## Core Dataset Properties for Discovery
+## Understand the Purpose (Introduction)

 Every dataset should be described using a JSON-LD script.
-The following properties are essential for basic discovery
+The following properties are essential for basic discovery:
 - **DataCatalog** → Represents the staging database or hub.
 - **Dataset** → Describes individual longitudinal studies or waves.
 - **variableMeasured** → Two types: `PropertyValue` (metadata about variables) and `StatisticalVariable` (for statistical measures).